Calls for Symposium Scheme for Japanese Researchers Based in the UK

 PHASE 2 Applications:

-PHASE 2 is applicable to those who have previously been awarded under the UK-JSPS Alumni Association/ JBUK Symposium Scheme.
+PHASE 2 is applicable to those who have been previously awarded under the UK-JSPS Symposium Scheme for Japanese Researchers based in the UK.
 Applicants to PHASE 2 must show a progression in collaborative work and network building with counterparts in Japan since the last symposium supported by JSPS London.
 There is no limit to the number of times an applicant can be awarded under PHASE 2 and the UK-Japan event can be a symposium or smaller scale seminar.
-All of the above selection criteria, application procedure and terms and conditions will apply, however, a different application form for PHASE 2 must be completed which is available to download from here
+All of the above selection criteria, application procedure and terms and conditions will apply, however, a different application form for PHASE 2 must be completed which is available from here:

-All completed application forms should be posted for the attention of Mr. Tomo SAITO at: JSPS London, 14 Stephenson Way, London NW1 2HD.
-She can also be contacted for further information by e mail at saito(at)jsps.org or by telephone on 020 7255 4660.
+All completed application forms should be posted for the attention of Ms. Polly Watson at: JSPS London, 14 Stephenson Way, London NW1 2HD.
+Mr. Saito, the Deputy Director, can also be contacted for further information by e mail at firstname.lastname@example.org or by telephone on 020 7255 4660.